hmhv/ASCAPIClient/docs/AppsAPI.md

 import ASC

 let id = "id_example" // String | the id of the requested resource
-let fieldsAppPrices = ["fieldsAppPrices_example"] // [String] | the fields to include for returned resources of type appPrices (optional) let fieldsAppPriceSchedules = ["fieldsAppPriceSchedules_example"] // [String] | the fields to include for returned resources of type appPriceSchedules (optional) let fieldsApps = ["fieldsApps_example"] // [String] | the fields to include for returned resources of type apps (optional) let fieldsTerritories = ["fieldsTerritories_example"] // [String] | the fields to include for returned resources of type territories (optional) let limitManualPrices = 987 // Int | maximum number of related manualPrices returned (when they are included) (optional) let limitAutomaticPrices = 987 // Int | maximum number of related automaticPrices returned (when they are included) (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional)
+let fieldsAppPriceSchedules = ["fieldsAppPriceSchedules_example"] // [String] | the fields to include for returned resources of type appPriceSchedules (optional) let fieldsApps = ["fieldsApps_example"] // [String] | the fields to include for returned resources of type apps (optional) let fieldsTerritories = ["fieldsTerritories_example"] // [String] | the fields to include for returned resources of type territories (optional) let fieldsAppPrices = ["fieldsAppPrices_example"] // [String] | the fields to include for returned resources of type appPrices (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitManualPrices = 987 // Int | maximum number of related manualPrices returned (when they are included) (optional) let limitAutomaticPrices = 987 // Int | maximum number of related automaticPrices returned (when they are included) (optional)

-AppsAPI.appsAppPriceScheduleGetToOneRelated(id: id, fieldsAppPrices: fieldsAppPrices, fieldsAppPriceSchedules: fieldsAppPriceSchedules, fieldsApps: fieldsApps, fieldsTerritories: fieldsTerritories, limitManualPrices: limitManualPrices, limitAutomaticPrices: limitAutomaticPrices, include: include) { (response, error) in
+AppsAPI.appsAppPriceScheduleGetToOneRelated(id: id, fieldsAppPriceSchedules: fieldsAppPriceSchedules, fieldsApps: fieldsApps, fieldsTerritories: fieldsTerritories, fieldsAppPrices: fieldsAppPrices, include: include, limitManualPrices: limitManualPrices, limitAutomaticPrices: limitAutomaticPrices) { (response, error) in
     guard error == nil else {
         print(error)
         return